hoorayimhelping/Galaga5/README.md

 ## About

 I'm writing this because I've always wanted to make a video game, and I figured I'd start with a clone.
 I chose Galaga because my ex really enjoyed it as a kid and it seemed like a good way to impress her.

+I was working on this on the subway one day and the lady sitting next to me started talking to me about the game.
+She said it's so cool cause she remembered playing this game in the arcade as a kid and that I should definitely make it work on phones and tablets and if I did, she would play it.
+It was the best interaction I've ever had with a stranger in New York City.